aniketghosh950/projects/README.md

 **IMPORTANT**:
 To be able to see the jupyter notebook all you need is a  conda environment and Pandas, Numpy, Matplotlib, Scikit-learn and Seaborn packages.

+I have also uploaded my whole conda enironment in [environment.yml](environment.yml).